severinkaderli/audio-for-youtube/README.md

 # audio-for-youtube
-JavaScript YouTube-Audioplayer for the web using ES6 and the YouTube iFrame-API.
+JavaScript YouTube-Audioplayer for the web using the YouTube iFrame-API.

 The current developement version can be tested on:
 [dev.severinkaderli.ch/player](https://dev.severinkaderli.ch/player)